I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - Just starting GLP-1s?
 Shotsy is the safest bet.
 Free, clean, reliable.

-- Need detailed nutrition tracking?
-Pair Healthi with a dedicated injection tracker.
+- Serious about nutrition?
+Pair Healthi with a dedicated GLP-1 injection tracker.

 - On Zepbound specifically?
 GlucoPal's symptom timeline is uniquely useful.

-- Looking for behavior change support?
+- Want behavior change support?
 This is the one area where the current app landscape falls short.
-Keep an eye on new entrants that prioritize habits over features.
+Watch for new entrants that prioritize habits over features.

 The medication is a powerful tool.
 The right app should make it easier to use — and harder to quit.